Document Actions

 What specifically is the content of each module?

-Module 2: ICT for Development Policy, Process and Governance
+ICT for Development Policy, Process and Governance

 While ICT holds promise for impacting socio-economic development, implementation of ICT applications does not guarantee sustainable development.
-This module provides critical information about different aspects of national policies and strategies that promote ICT4D.
+This module provides critical information about different aspects of national policies and strategies that promote ICTD.
 It will also discuss ICT governance and management.

-Module 3: e-Government Applications
+e-Government Applications

 In this module, readers will learn about the current ICT applications that are important for policy makers and other government officials.
 In particular, the module will include a case study of each application to see the potential impact of each type, important success factors, and common barriers to achieving success for each type of application.

-Module 8: Options for Funding ICT for Development
+Options for Funding ICT for Development

 While ICT projects can often be expensive, there are several sources of funding that governments can tap into as they seek to develop the Information Society.
 This module provides information to readers on where they can look for funding, how to write proposals to gain access to these sources of funds, and how current projects are being funded and the outcomes of these projects.